The Thousand Brains Project

 In the past Numenta has been very open with their research, posting meeting recordings, making code open-source and building a large community around our algorithms.
 We are happy to announce that we are returning to this practice with the Thousand Brains Project.
 With funding from the Gates Foundation, among others, we are significantly expanding our internal research efforts and also calling for researchers around the world to follow, or even join this exciting project.

-Today we are releasing a short technical document describing the core principles of the platform we are building.
+We have released a short technical document describing the core principles of the platform we are building.
 To be notified when the code and other resources are released, please sign up for the newsletter below.
 If you have a specific inquiry please send us an email to ThousandBrains@numenta.com.

 Reverse Engineering the Neocortex